gemseo/gemseo/doc_src/doe.rst

     >>> from gemseo import execute_algo
     >>> optimization_result = execute_algo(problem, "lhs", algo_type="doe", n_samples=100)

-In the presence of an :class:`.MDODiscipline`, it is advisable to create a :class:`.DOEScenario` with the function :func:`.create_scenario` and pass the DOE algorithm to :meth:`.DOEScenario.execute`:
+In the presence of an :class:`.Discipline`, it is advisable to create a :class:`.DOEScenario` with the function :func:`.create_scenario` and pass the DOE algorithm to :meth:`.DOEScenario.execute`: